Enrollment & Application

 Q: My child was matched to Thurgood Marshall Academy.
 What happens now?

-Q: What documents will I need for the registration workshop?
+Q: What documents will I need to complete registration?

-A: The following documents are required and must be turned in on the day of the Registration Workshop:
+A: The following documents are required and must be turned in when you complete the registration process:

 - Completed TMA Enrollment Packet